 One of the most promising treatments for VZV is vaccination.
 In 1995, the chickenpox vaccine was approved for administration as part of the childhood immunization schedule [37].
-Ten years later, a shingles vaccine was approved for use in patients 60 years of age and older [38; 39].
-In 2018, the recombinant zoster vaccine was added as the preferred vaccine for adults 50 years of age and older [40; 41].
+Ten years later, a live-virus shingles vaccine was approved for use in patients 60 years of age and older, but it was subsequently discontinued in 2020 [38; 39].
+The current and only recommended shingles vaccine is the recombinant zoster vaccine, administered in two doses, for adults 50 years of age and older [40; 41].
 The impact of vaccination against varicella in childhood on the potential to develop shingles later in life has not yet been studied.
 Patients should consult with their physician to determine if the shingles vaccine may be appropriate for their unique health profile.